rust-tw/book-tw/src/ch19-01-unsafe-rust.md

 {{#rustdoc_include ../listings/ch19-advanced-features/listing-19-02/src/main.rs:here}}
 ```

-<span class="caption">Listing 19-2: Creating a raw pointer to an arbitrary
+<span class="caption">範例 19-2: Creating a raw pointer to an arbitrary
 memory address</span>

 Recall that we can create raw pointers in safe code, but we can’t *dereference*